linode/docs/docs/guides/quick-answers/linux/gnu-make-tutorial/index.md

     pandoc -s -o $@ $<
 {{< /output >}}

 The rule use `$@`, which evaluates to the target, and also uses the automatic variables `$<`.
 The automatic variable evaluates to the first prerequisite of the rule in which it appears.
-You can find the complete list of automatic variables in the [Automatic Variables](https://www.gnu.org/software/make/manual/make.html#Automatic-Variables) section of the manual.
+You can find the complete list of automatic variables in the [Automatic Variables](https://www.gnu.org/software/make/manual/make.html#Automatic-Variables) section of the GNU Make manual.

 {{< note >}}
 The `$` is used for variable expansion in both Make and the Shell.
 For this reason, you pass a `$` to the shell in a Make recipe by doubling it (`$$`).